-Sweet Potato Galette with Pecan Streusel Topping is the classic sweet potato casserole enveloped in pastry!
+Sweet Potato Galette with Pecan Streusel Topping is the classic sweet potato casserole enveloped in flaky pastry for an unexpected holiday side dish!

 Ever since moving to the south 22 years ago, a dish I discovered that constantly stirs debate here is the oh-so-Southern sweet potato casserole.